-- "applicant" or "applicant for business" means a person seeking to form a business relationship, or carry out a one-off transaction, with a financial institution or listed business; - "business relationship" means an arrangement between- - (a) a financial institution and a customer; or - (b) a listed business and a customer, for the carrying out of financial transactions on a regular basis; - "Central Bank" means the bank established and incorporated under the Central Bank Act;
+"applicant" or "applicant for business" means a person seeking to form a business relationship, or carry out a one-off transaction, with a financial institution or listed business;

+"business relationship" means an arrangement between-

+- (a) a financial institution and a customer; or - (b) a listed business and a customer, for the carrying out of a financial transaction on a regular basis;

-- "Compliance Officer" means the officer designated in accordance with regulation 3, as the anti-money laundering compliance officer, for any financial institution or listed business; - "Constitution" means the Constitution of the Republic of Ch.
+- "Central Bank" means the bank established and incorporated under the Central Bank Act: - "Compliance Officer" means the person designated in accordance with regulation 3, as the anti-money laundering compliance officer, for any financial institution or listed business: - "Constitution" means the Constitution of the Republic of Ch.
 1:01.
-Trinidad and Tobago; - "cross-border wire transfer" in relation to the transfer of money, means a single wire transfer in which the originator and beneficiary of the transfer are located in different countries or any chain of such transfers; - "Director" means the Director of the FIU; - "domestic wire transfer" in relation to the transfer of money, means any wire transfer in which the originator and beneficiary are located in Trinidad and Tobago;
+Trinidad and Tobago; - "Core Principles" means the Core Principles for Effective Banking Supervision issued by the Basel Committee on Banking Supervision, the Objectives and Principles for Securities Regulation issued by the International Organisation of Securities Commissions, and the Insurance Core Principles issued by the International Association of Insurance Supervisors; - "cross-border wire transfer" in relation to the transfer of money, means a single wire transfer in which the originator and beneficiary of the transfer are located in different countries or any chain of such transfers;